-The picture above is of the stone loungers on the Disney Wonder.
+The picture above is of the stone loungers in the Disney Wonder Rainforest Room.

 They have the same basic design, but the ones on the Fantasy have a head rest.
 I didn’t tend to use this anyway, but rolled up a towel to put behind my neck.
 All the stone loungers have reading lights.

 Of course the stone loungers are very popular.
 It’s kind of like the usual deal where people tend to get a pool chair and it seems like they are never going to move.
 Patience usually pays off though and you will get a chair eventually.
 Even at the busiest times.